This document describes the configuration of Simple Network Management Protocol (SNMP) and SNMP traps in ACI.

 SNMP TRAPs are sent to the SNMP server (SNMP Destination/Network Management Systems (NMS)) without polling, and the ACI node/APIC sends the SNMP TRAP once the fault/event (defined condition) happens.

-SNMP Traps are enabled based on policy scope under Access/Fabric/Tenant monitoring policies.
+SNMP Traps are enabled based on the policy scope under Access/Fabric/Tenant monitoring policies.
 ACI supports a maximum of 10 Trap receivers.

-Host Name/IP - the host for the SNMP trap destination.
+Host Name/IP: The host for the SNMP trap destination.

-Port - the service port of the SNMP trap destination.
-The range is 0 (unspecified) to 65535; the default is 162.
+Port: The service port of the SNMP trap destination (the range is 0 (unspecified) to 65535; the default is 162).

-Version - the supported CDP version for the SNMP trap destination.
+Version: The supported CDP version for the SNMP trap destination.
 The version can be:

-v1 - uses a community string match for user authentication.
+v1: Uses a community string match for user authentication.

-v2c - uses a community string match for user authentication.
+v2c: Uses a community string match for user authentication.

-v3 - an interoperable standards-based protocol for network management that provides secure access to devices by a combination of authenticating and encrypting frames over the network.
+v3: An interoperable standards-based protocol for network management that provides secure access to devices by a combination of authenticating and encrypting frames over the network.

-The default is v2c.
+The default isv2c.

-v.3 Security Level - the SNMPv3 security level for the SNMP destination path.
+v.3 Security Level: The SNMPv3 security level for the SNMP destination path.
 The level can be:

 The default is noauth.

-Management EPG - the name of the management endpoint group for the SNMP destination through which the remote host is reachable.
+Management EPG: The name of the management endpoint group for the SNMP destination through which the remote host is reachable.

 You can create monitoring policies with the three scopes: